Rules and Regulations

 TCT Attendee List

-The TCT Attendee list will be provided to exhibitors as part of their booth package approximately one month prior and one-month post-TCT so companies can promote their presence at the meeting.
+The TCT attendee list will be provided to exhibitors as part of their booth package approximately one month before and one month post-TCT so companies can promote their presence at the meeting.
 The list contains mailing addresses only.
 All marketing pieces must be submitted to and approved by CRF prior to mailing.
-For more information, please contact Edmond Valpoort at 646-434-4456 or email@example.com.
+For more information, please contact Fernanda Swan at (646) 434-4338 or firstname.lastname@example.org.

 Terms and Conditions Compliance